 File sharing services are very common these days, and it’s easy to see why.
 These online services provide an easy way to store files in the cloud, where you can readily access and share them from a variety of devices.
 Many of these services are free of charge, too, up to a point.

 For personal files, these solutions do a great job, since they are free!
 If you’re only sharing personal files, such as vacation pictures or non-sensitive personal communications, security is NOT a paramount concern.
 But beware of using consumer-grade solutions for your business.

-These personal file sharing services are a prime target for hackers, and you owe it to your business, and all your business contacts to protect data you?re storing and sharing.
+These personal file-sharing services are a prime target for hackers, and you owe it to your business and all your business contacts to protect the data you’re storing and sharing.

 For businesses that want to use the convenience of file sharing apps, it is wise to make sure the solution you choose has business-level capabilities such as:

-- (Dropbox & G-Suite are capped capacity, unlike?similar O365 variants)
+- (Dropbox & G-Suite are capped capacity, unlike similar 365 variants)

 Clare Computer Solutions can help your company get set up for a business-grade file sharing solution, tailored to fit your business needs.
 Contact us today to get started.